inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 because the appropriate keywords have been added to our layers.
 Note that if we were to add a second exposure layer to our project, we would be able to choose which exposure layer we wanted from the
-|project_name| dropdown menu.
+|project_name| drop-down menu.
 The same applies to hazard layers.

-The third dropdown box is the impact function (“Might”).
+The third drop-down box is the impact function (“Might”).
 This concludes our question, and defines the function that |project_name|
 will run behind the scenes.
 |project_name| developers have written many of these functions to analyse all